Upwork freelancer – a study from 2019

 There are negative sides to being a freelancer.
 In life, there’s rarely a black&white scenario.

-Hence, there’s isolation, problem with self-motivation, less work/home separation, interruptions, tax issues, the list goes on.
+Hence, there’s isolation, a problem with self-motivation, less work/home separation, interruptions, tax issues, the list goes on.

-But, in my case at least, the benefits of being a freelancer are too good, and more and more people will use them due to health concerns, a greener environment, or just because it’s simpler.
+But, in my case at least, the benefits of being a freelancer are too good.
+So, more and more people will use them due to health concerns, a greener environment, or just because it’s simpler.